-Finally, according to the expert assessment, there is no justification for BGC's approach of calculating the annual probability of occurrence of a rockfall with a volume of more than one million m by multiplying the probability of occurrence for Huascaran National Park by a factor of 100.
+Finally, according to the expert assessment, there is no justification for BGC's approach of calculating the annual probability of occurrence of a rockfall with a volume of more than one million m3 by multiplying the probability of occurrence for Huascaran National Park by a factor of 100.
 The conditions for the double application of a factor of 10, as BGC does, are not met.
 The application of the first factor would require separation areas over a length of several hundred meters above the lagoon.
-However, there is no evidence of this; evidence of